msidhartha10/Wing_Aero_Structural_Model/README.md

 ## License & Citation

-*This project is licensed under **Zmotion Autonomous System (ZAS)**.
+*This project is licensed under **Zmotion Autonomous System (ZAS)**.*
-*All rights reserved.
+All rights reserved.
 Unauthorized copying or redistribution is prohibited without prior permission from ZAS.

+---